najatmalainine/najatmalainine/README.md

 ❤️ **Fun facts:**

-* 👩‍🎓 After Obtaining my Specialized Masters degree on Data Science, I have successfuly completed the Google Data Analytics Professional Certificate.
+* 👩‍🎓 After Obtaining my Specialized Masters degree in Data Science, I have successfuly completed the Google Data Analytics Professional Certificate.
 * ✍️ Currently working on my Portflio to help me land a job in the industry.
 * ✨
 * 🤔